leandrorizk/magnetic_monopoles/README.md

 Some accessory code for simulations is also included.

 The purpose of this research is to study how the signal of an ultrarelativistic MM would be seen by VERITAS.

+(If you are looking for the simulations, they are not here.)